giftpasay/giftpasay.github.io/_posts/2025-05-18-saved-by-preaching.md

 ## 6. The Whole Gospel to the Whole World

-Pastor Sael reminded us of our mission: to bring "the whole gospel to the whole world by the whole church."
+Our mission is to bring "the whole gospel to the whole world by the whole church."

 What is the whole gospel?
 It's the death, burial, and resurrection of Jesus Christ (1 Corinthians 15).
 This is the message that saves men and women.